 Cooking and Use

 Winter gourd is a versatile ingredient.
 It can be eaten in many ways: baked, sauteed, candied, jammed, boiled, parboiled, steamed, grilled, and fried.
-It can be put to great use in soups, smoothies, jams, teas, stews, etc. It can also be eaten raw as salads.
-The ash gourd is used in India to make candies called petha (31).
+It can be used in soups, smoothies, jams, teas, stews, etc. It can also be eaten raw in salads.
+The ash gourd is used in India to make petha candies (31).

 Winter Melon Tea